North Dakota HVAC License: How to Become an HVAC Contractor in North Dakota

 » Want to grow your HVAC business?
 Click here to get a demo.

-According to the U.S. Bureau of Labor Statistics (BLS), there are over 380,400 heating, air conditioning, and refrigeration mechanics and installers nationwide, and 1,140 work in North Dakota.
-The BLS predicts employment to grow 5% by 2030 nationwide, adding 19,000 of these skilled workers to the ranks.
-That growth rate is expected to be even higher in North Dakota — projected at 14%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+According to the U.S. Bureau of Labor Statistics (BLS), there are over 394,100 heating, air conditioning, and refrigeration mechanics and installers nationwide, and 1,140 work in North Dakota.
+The BLS predicts employment to grow 5% from 2021 to 2031 nationwide, adding more than 20,000 of these skilled workers to the ranks.
+That growth rate is expected to be more than three times higher in North Dakota — projected at 18%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 Licensing requirements for HVAC workers and technicians vary widely from state to state and, in North Dakota, from locality to locality.
 Read on to learn more about becoming an HVAC tech in the Peace Garden State.